Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 Upon delivery of products:

-- When purchasing products, the consumer has the option to dissolve the agreement without giving reasons for 14 days.
-This reflection period starts the day after the product is received by the consumer or a representative designated in advance by the consumer and made known to the entrepreneur.
+When purchasing products, the consumer has the option to cancel the agreement without giving reasons within 14 days.
+This reflection period starts the day after the product is received by the consumer or a representative designated in advance by the consumer and known to the entrepreneur.

-- During the reflection period, the consumer will handle the product and packaging with care.
-They will only unpack or use the product to the extent necessary to assess whether they wish to keep the product.
+During the reflection period, the consumer will handle the product and packaging with care.
+They will only unpack or use the product to the extent necessary to determine whether they wish to keep it.
 If they exercise their right of withdrawal, they will return the product with all delivered accessories and – if reasonably possible – in the original condition and packaging to the entrepreneur, in accordance with the reasonable and clear instructions provided by the entrepreneur.

-- If the customer has not indicated after the periods mentioned in paragraphs 2 and 3 that they wish to exercise their right of withdrawal or has not returned the product to the entrepreneur, the purchase is final.
+If the customer has not indicated their intention to exercise their right of withdrawal or has not returned the product to the entrepreneur after the periods mentioned in paragraphs 2 and 3, the purchase is final.

 When delivering services:

-- When delivering services, the consumer has the option to dissolve the agreement without giving reasons for at least 14 days, starting on the day the agreement is entered into.
+When services are delivered, the consumer has the option to cancel the agreement without giving reasons for at least 14 days, starting from the day the agreement is entered into.

 Article 7 – Costs in case of withdrawal

-- If the consumer exercises their right of withdrawal, the costs of return shipment will be borne by the consumer up to a maximum.
+If the consumer exercises their right of withdrawal, they will bear at most the costs of returning the product.

-- If the consumer has paid an amount, the entrepreneur will refund this amount as soon as possible, but no later than 14 days after revocation.
-This is conditional on the product having already been received back by the web store owner or conclusive proof of complete return being provided.
-Refunds will be made via the same payment method used by the consumer unless the consumer explicitly consents to another payment method.
+If the consumer has paid an amount, the entrepreneur will refund this amount as soon as possible, but no later than 14 days after withdrawal.
+This is conditional on the product having already been received back by the online retailer or conclusive proof of complete return being provided.
+Refunds will be made using the same payment method used by the consumer unless the consumer explicitly agrees to a different payment method.

 - In case of damage to the product due to careless handling by the consumer themselves, the consumer is liable for any depreciation of the product.